TheIoTLearningInitiative/CodeLabs/Gods/Bitol/documentation/GroundControlStation.md

 > A ground control station (GCS) is a land- or sea-based control centre that provides the facilities for human control of Unmanned Aerial Vehicles (UAVs or "drones").
 It may also refer to a system for controlling rockets within or above the atmosphere, but this is discussed elsewhere.
 [Wikipedia](https://en.wikipedia.org/wiki/Ground_control_station)

+> ___GCS Hardware__ refers to the complete set of ground-based hardware systems used to control the UAV.
+This typically includes the Human-Machine Interface, computer, telemetry, video capture card and aerials for the control, video and data links to the UAV.
+[Wikipedia](https://en.wikipedia.org/wiki/Ground_control_station)

 ## QGroundControl

 > Intuitive and Powerful Ground Control Station for PX4 and ArduPilot UAVs.
 QGroundControl provides full flight control and mission planning for any MAVLink enabled drone.
 It provides configuration for ArduPilot or PX4 Pro powered vehicles.
 Its primary goal is ease of use for first time and professional users.
 All the code is open-source source, so you can contribute and evolve it as you want.